-What you'll learn:
+What you will learn:

 The connectedness and interdependence of world cultures and economies (globalisation), reflected by the flows of people, money, material goods, and ideas across national boundaries, is only increasing.
 Data is fundamental to this interdependence.

 However, for solid reasons of national security, privacy protection, and crime prevention, the flow of data across national boundaries is severely curtailed.
 Many countries have erected barriers to cross border data flows, such as data-residency requirements that confine data within a country’s borders, a concept known as ‘data localisation.’